programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 The function `df.shape` is a relatively new command in the pandas library.
 It will return the dimensions, in this case the number of rows and columns, represented in your dataframe.
 The command `df.shape` is very useful for tracking any dimensional changes made to a dataset, such as the removing of duplicates, columns, or rows.

+At this point in the tutorial, your Python file should contain the following code:

+[codeprogress1.png]

 ### Duplicates
 On occasion, despite rigorous submission guidelines, duplicate data can slip into a final dataset.
 The statement